Questions and answers on the online purchase of tickets from SBB.

 If you wish to pay with a PostFinance Card, you must identify yourself with the PostFinance card reader when registering.
 After a one-time registration process with the reader in the secure PostFinance environment, no further verification is required for payments, and tickets purchased using the SBB Mobile app will be paid for with the registered PostFinance Card.
 For security reasons, PostFinance has set a limit of CHF 500 per month.
 If the limit is exceeded, you must identify yourself with the card reader each time you buy a ticket.

-This can be redeemed directly at sbb.ch/en/buying.
+This can be redeemed directly at sbb.ch/en/buy.
 The promotional code is then only valid for the items shown.

 The e-voucher can be redeemed on the payment screen before the purchase is completed.
 You can either use it to pay the full amount or pay the remaining amount with your desired payment method.
 If you do not redeem the whole e-voucher, you will receive an e-mail with the remaining amount of the voucher.